Carcasonne Horse Ride the perfect day

 Day 3

-Traverse the vinyard studded upper valley of the Aude River to arrive on the plateau of Puivert.
-Riders cross the plateau and ride into the courtyard of the castle ruin where the travelling troubadours used to enchant the lords of the castle with their songs and tales.
+Granes to Puivert (about 5 hours riding): Cross the vineyard studded upper valley of the Aude River to arrive on the plateau of Puivert.
+Riders traverse the plateau and ride into the courtyard of the castle ruin where travelling troubadours used to enchant the lords of the castle with their songs and tales.
 Overnight lodging is in the village nearby.

 Day 4

-Puivert to Labau (5 to 6 hours).
-Today's route goes through the forest of Picaussel with its huge hemlock, deciduous and pine trees, climbing to a lake, then down through forests and clearings to the ancient village of Labau on the side of a hill.
+Puivert to Labau (5 to 6 hours): Today's route goes through the forest of Picaussel with its huge Hemlock, deciduous and Pine trees, climbing to a lake, then down through forests and clearings to the ancient village of Labau on the side of a hill.

 Day 5

-Follow the valley of Rebenty where there are some good places to canter and really appreciate the qualities of your horse.
-You have a chance to visit another famous castle called Puylaurens perched high on a mountain, almost in the clouds, which is a textbook example of military architecture.
+Labau to Ayguebonnes (5 hours): Follow the valley of Rebenty where there are some good places to canter and trulyappreciate the qualities of the horses.
+There is a chance to visit another famous castle called Puylaurens perched high on a mountain, almost in the clouds, which is a textbook example of military architecture.
+Spend the night in a home of local cattle farmers.

 Day 6

-After crossing the valley of Fenouilledes with its small castles, you will ride up to the plateau of Malabrac at the base of Bugarach Peak (4,500 ft.) and then down to Cubieres, a picturesque village where you will stay overnight.
+Ayguebonnes to Cubieres (6+ hours the longest day).: After crossing the valley of Fenouilledes with its small castles, ride up to the plateau of Malabrac at the base of Bugarach Peak (4,500 ft.) and then down to Cubieres, a picturesque village where you the group will stay overnight.

 Day 7

-Ride through the reserve with deer and wild boar, following the valley of Bugarach at the north base of Bugarach Peak, and on through pine, beech and oak forest, following a small valley with large calcareous rocks before returning to your starting point in Granes.
+Cubieres to Bouchard (5 hours): Ride through the reserve with deer and wild boar, following the valley of Bugarach at the north base of Bugarach Peak, and on through pine, beech and oak forest, following a small valley with large calcareous rocks before returning to the starting point in Granes.

 Day 8

-After breakfast a last goodbye as we depart to the airport.
 This route is for unguided trails.
 On the guided trail we go directly to Puivert on day 2.
 The itinerary on this horse riding holiday is for guidance only and may be altered due to weather or other local conditions.

 Please follow this link for a map of the start point of this itinerary: Carcasonne Pyrenean Trail

 Only two single rooms are available.
-A single supplement is obligatory for any booking of one person
+A single supplement is obligatory for any booking of one person.

 This trip covers steep mountain terrain and you will need to dismount and lead your horse for up to 15 minutes at a time in a few places.